Thoughts about HGS (3)

 Dave McKenzie

-L-R: Jacqueline Leonards (the Head Girl), Miss M. Smith, Mr R.W.
+L-R: Jacqueline Leonard (the Head Girl), Miss M. Smith, Mr R.W.
 Hamilton, Mr L.N.
 Colletter, Dave McKenzie (the Head Boy)

 Geoff Cartledge